-The Speed Demon Racing Team has won the Hot Rod Magazine Bonneville Top Speed Trophy for the last six consecutive Speed Week events.
+The Speed Demon Racing Team has won the Hot Rod Magazine Bonneville Top Speed Trophy for the last seven consecutive Speed Week events.
 That extraordinary record is due to George Poteet, Ken Duttweiler, Crew Chief Steve Watt and, in very large measure, the relentlessly hard working crew, aptly named the Men in Black in 2016 by a novice reporter whose intended slight resulted in the coveted shirts proudly worn by the Demon record assault team.

 The Speed Demon is not an anomaly.
 Its performance is too consistent to be labeled a lucky shot, yet it flies in the face of convention where all-wheel drive and big block or multi-engine power are thought to enjoy significant advantages.
 Kenny Duttweiler's thoughtful approach to torque-managed small block power and rear wheel drive may soon deliver the first piston powered 450 mph speed record.